-After completing General Practice Specialty Training in Oxford in 2016, I was awarded an NIHRC CLAHRC GP Fellowship in Cambridge in 2017.
-During this time I worked in the Health Behaviours Team at Cambridge University's Department of Public Health and Primary Care, investigating the use of mobile device applications to support medication adherence.
+After completing General Practice Specialty Training in Oxford in 2016, Laura was awarded an NIHR CLAHRC GP Fellowship in Cambridge in 2017.
+During this time she worked in the Health Behaviours Team at Cambridge University's Department of Public Health and Primary Care, investigating the use of mobile device applications to support medication adherence.

 Laura returned to Oxford in 2018 to take up post as Clinical Researcher in Digital Health, working with Professor Andrew Farmer.
 Laura's main research at present focuses on diagnostics for hypertension and specifically the Screening for Hypertension in the INpatient Environment (SHINE) study.
 This is a prospective, hospital to home diagnostic accuracy study (see https://www.phc.ox.ac.uk/research/DLTC/studies/shine).

 Laura was awarded a Wellcome Trust Clinical Doctoral Fellowship in 2020 and continues to work clinically as a GP in Oxfordshire.

 Monitoring activity of hip injury patients (MoHIP): A sub-study of the World Hip Trauma Evaluation observational cohort study

 Armitage LC. et al, (2020), Pilot and Feasibility Studies, 6

 Paying SPECIAL consideration to the digital sharing of information during the COVID-19 pandemic and beyond.

 Are COPD self-management mobile applications effective?
 A systematic review and meta-analysis

 Shaw G. et al, (2020), NPJ primary care respiratory medicine, 30

 Do mobile device apps designed to support medication adherence demonstrate efficacy?
 A systematic review of randomised controlled trials, with meta-analysis.